Syndicode/route-maker.js/README.md

 ### Options list

+`url` string, full url if needed.
+Parameters inside are not allowed.

-`prefix` string, adds prefix to resulting strings
+`prefix` string, adds prefix to resulting strings.
+Parameters inside are allowed.

 `prependSlash` boolean, default `true`, adds slash at the begging of path if it is absent